CumulusNetworks/docs/content/cumulus-linux-515/Monitoring-and-Troubleshooting/High-Frequency-Telemetry.md

 ```

 {{%notice note%}}
-- When using {{<link url="Open-Telemetry-Export/#customize-export" text="statistic groups">}} tto specify which metrics are exported, add `congestion-event` notifications to the `stats-group` configuration to include congestion notifications.
+- When using {{<link url="Open-Telemetry-Export/#customize-export" text="statistic groups">}} to specify which metrics are exported, add `congestion-event` notifications to the `stats-group` configuration to include congestion notifications.
-- When congestion notification is enabled and the buffer threshold for a traffic class is already exceeded, the switch does not send notifications until buffer occupancy drops below the threshold and then exceeds the threshold again.
+- If you configure congestion notifications while the buffer threshold for a traffic class is already exceeded, the switch does not send notifications until buffer occupancy drops below the threshold and then exceeds the threshold again.
 {{%/notice%}}

 To show congestion notification configuration, run the `nv show system telemetry congestion-event` command, and do viwe congestion event data for a specific port, run the `nv show interface <interface> telemetry congestion-event` command.